Can a Company Still Sue an Employee for Fraud After They've Paid Back Dues?

 Dear Nitin Kumar,

-An employee commits the fraudulent activity.
-The company recovers the amount involved in the fraud and also awards him a punishment which is termination from the services.
+An employee commits fraudulent activity.
+The company recovers the amount involved in the fraud and also awards him a punishment, which is termination from the services.
 Despite all this, the company wishes to take legal action.
 But on what grounds?
 Under the provisions of which law or act?

-Now coming to your last query on the company's policies.
-Provisions of the Constitution of India are comprehensive and their primacy remains intact.
+Now, coming to your last query on the company's policies.
+The provisions of the Constitution of India are comprehensive, and their primacy remains intact.
 These are over and above the policies of a private company.
 Therefore, what is mentioned in the policies does not matter.

 A question from our side also.
-Before terminating the employee, did the company order the domestic enquiry?
+Before terminating the employee, did the company conduct a domestic enquiry?
 If yes, then was it conducted in a free and fair manner?
-If not, then the company has not followed a due process of law.
+If not, then the company has not followed due process of law.
 The reasons for not doing so are best known to the company authorities.

 Thanks,